 The downside is that it's not nearly as customisable as Sildur's or certain other Minecraft shaders on this list; but the upside of that is that it looks great right out of the gate, no tweaking of settings required.
 The skies are bright and bold, the shadows add a new level of depth to the world, and the gentle flapping of the leaves in the wind really helps you to lose yourself in your own great big survival experience.

 The official successor of the venerable KUDA Shaders, projectLUMA Shaders aims to give Minecraft as much of a visual pop as possible without tanking your performance.
-Sounds much like the aims of most other shader packs, right?
+Sounds much like the aim of most other shader packs, right?
 But in projectLUMA's case the results are extremely positive - which cannot be said for many other shader packs I've tried.
+If you want to start a new survival save that you intend to play for a long time and want a shader pack with few issues, opt for projectLUMA.
+You could go all the way to the Wither boss (which you should do if you want to make a beacon) and your frames will still be soaring high.

 An edit of projectLUMA Shaders, Sora Shaders simply does nothing wrong that I can see.
 This shader pack just looks like it has absolutely nailed everything it has set out to do.
 Again, amazingly good-looking skyboxes and wonderful subtle lighting effects give Minecraft an entirely new atmosphere.